truth table: Binary Operations 1

 • if the first input is True and the second input is True

-• I add the fourth case for when the first input is False and the second input is False
+• I add an assertion for the fourth case, which is when the first input is False and the second input is False

 7 def test_contradiction(self):